Mindbowser/co-pilot/extensions/intellij/CONTRIBUTING.md

 ### Running the extension in debug mode

-Select the `Run Continue` task in the top right corner of the IDE and then select the "Debug" option.
+Select the `Run Epico Pilot` task in the top right corner of the IDE and then select the "Debug" option.

-> In community edition, use `Run Continue (CE)` instead, which uses shell scripts instead of Ultimate-only node configs.
+> In community edition, use `Run Epico Pilot (CE)` instead, which uses shell scripts instead of Ultimate-only node configs.
 > If you want to debug the core in CE, you'll need to quit the `Start Core Dev Server (CE)` process and run the core in
 > a
 > different environment that supports debugging, such as VS Code (Launch "Core Binary").